glendude/ECE281_git/README.md

 ## Contributors

 I want you to help me make this the best Intro to Git Intro in existence!
-Send me a pull request and I'll add you to the list.
+Send me a pull request and I'll add you to the list fa sho.

 - [Todd Branchflower](https://github.com/toddbranch)
 - [Ryan Silva](https://github.com/sivwizinbiznilva)